 If the mother is a stray, that leads to the increase in the stray population of that area.
 If the mother is in the care of a villager, any pups are simply killed, abandoned in inhumane conditions, or dumped on the outskirts of larger cities, in hopes that someone else will care for them.
 There are many charities that attempt to find foster for these souls, but fees are high, and donations are low (more facts below).

 Here are the results of our campaigns so far:

 Complete in 2020 – 6 stray dogs spayed thanks to our friends at Wave Veterinary (Constanta, Romania) and a kind donation of £150.

 Complete in 2020 – almost 50 stray animals have been spayed as a result of being awarded a £1000 grant by the Co-Op.

-In progress in 2021 – a kind donation of £500 will help prevent thousands of strays from being born into a life of misery.
+Completed in Spring 2021 – a kind donation of £500 will help prevent thousands of strays from being born into a life of misery.

 More on the stray animals situation in Romania:

 There are over a million stray dogs in Romania, which means there is a stray dog for every 18 people living in this country.
 Most of these dogs seek shelter in crowded areas where they can rummage through rubbish to find some food.
 Sometimes people take them in, but the majority of those who have the luxury of owning a yard don’t have the patience, time or will to train these dogs, and their quick fix is to chain them to a post, for them to guard the house and bark when an intruder approaches.
 Some will hand the animal into the care of a shelter or another person, and some will simply abandon them on the streets.
 Stray animals are often mistreated, abused, tortured, run over by vehicles, poisoned or simply die as they cannot find food or shelter.